pedrodiniz01/rideshare-app-2024/README.md

 The rideshare project is a backend application developed in Spring Boot integrated with Apache Kafka for a rideshare platform.

 # 1. Application setup
-There's a docker compose file that quickly instantiates a kafka, zookeper and rideshare container.
+There's a docker compose file that quickly instantiates a kafka, zookeeper and rideshare container.
 These 3 containers are ready communicate with eachother.
 Deployment is very simple, just run:
 ```bash
 docker-compose up